rokudev/videoplayer-channel/README.md

 - To request the feed:
   - Replace the url string on line 22 in `VideoScene.brs` with the link to the feed
   - If the structure of your XML feed matches the VideoPlayer sample feed, there are no other changes that need to be made!
+- roElements turn into SceneGraph nodes... for example, roPosterScreens are converted into SceneGraph RowLists.

 ## Use case
 - This sample channel was developed to demonstrate how to migrate your channel from Roku SDK1 (BrightScript only) to SceneGraph SDK 2 (BrightScript + SceneGraph).
 This channel has most of the functionality that was included in the original "videoplayer" template channel in SDK1.